 This is the same for both workshop themes and may be subject to change due to weather conditions on the evening.

-- Meet up at Kev Pearson Photography gallery on High Street, Glastonbury
+Meet up at the Kev Pearson Photography gallery on High Street, Glastonbury

 No matter what Mother Nature decides on the evening, the workshops will be content-rich such that there will be more than enough material to inform, inspire and motivate attendees to take what they have learned and explore further afterwards.